fbettag/phoenix_mdbootstrap_form/README.md

 ### Credit

-This repository has been forked from [GBH's phoenix_bootstrap_form](https://github.com/GBH/phoenix_bootstrap_form) and i just adjusted it for MD Bootstrap.
+This repository has been forked from [GBH's phoenix_bootstrap_form](https://github.com/GBH/phoenix_bootstrap_form) and i just adjusted it for Material Design Bootstrap.

 ---

 Copyright 2017-2018, Oleg Khabarov

-Copyright 2019, Franz Bettag
+Copyright 2020-2021, Franz Bettag